Introduction: Why use Pinterest for your business?

 Go to Claim other accounts to claim your Etsy, YouTube, and Instagram accounts here as well!

-Step 5: Activate Rich Pins!!
+Step 4: Activate Rich Pins

-There are 4 different types of Rich pins:
+There are three types of rich pins:

-Activate Rich Pins:
+How to Activate Rich Pins:

 - Go to the Pinterest URL Debugger.